coostdocs/codoc/content/en/co/net/tcp.md

 - Added since v2.0.2.
 - Exit the TCP server, close the listening socket, and no longer receive new connections.
 - This method will not close the connections that has been established before.
+- If you need to close the previously established connections after the server exits, you can refer to [test/tcp2.cc](https://github.com/idealvin/cocoyaxi/blob/master/test/so/tcp2.cc) or implementations of `http::Server` and `rpc::Server` in co.